maplibre/martin/docs/src/sources-cog-files.md

 ### The mapping from ZXY to tiff chunk

-* A single tif file could contains many subfile about same spatial area, each has different resollution
+* A single TIFF file could contains many sub-file about same spatial area, each has different resolution
 * A sub file is organized with many tiles

 So basically there's a mapping from zxy to tile of sub-file of TIFF.